DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 The `ibm-odm-metering` Helm chart is a package of preconfigured Kubernetes resources that bootstrap the deployment of an ODM consumption metering service on a Kubernetes cluster.
 Configuration parameters are available to customize some aspects of the deployment.
 However, the chart is designed to get you up and running as quickly as possible with appropriate default values.
 If you accept the default values, you can begin sending metering data to ODM immediately.

-The `ibm-odm-metering` chart deploys a single container with the ODM consumption metering service.
+The `ibm-odm-metering` chart deploys a single container of the ODM consumption metering service.

-When an  `ibm-odm-metering` instance is running, the endpoint URL can be referenced in an ODM deployment through the parameter `customization.meteringServerUrl`
+When an  `ibm-odm-metering` instance is running, the endpoint URL of the service can be referenced in an ODM deployment through the parameter `customization.meteringServerUrl`

 ## Prerequisites